Your first GEMINI.md

 What we tried

 We started with a long, detailed GEMINI.md that tried to document everything about the project.
 It was four hundred words.
-Gemini CLI read it, but the early parts of each session felt sluggish — as if it was spending tokens reconciling too much context before it could move.
+Gemini CLI read it, but the early parts of each session felt sluggish.
+As if it was spending tokens reconciling too much context before it could move.

 We cut it to the essentials.
 Session quality improved.